492nd Fighter Squadron: Modern era

-The Madhatters nickname
+The Madhatters / Bolars nickname

 While stationed at Chaumont Air Base, France, the Madhatters were seen wearing berets.
-Upon being relocated to England the squadron adopted the bowler hat, a traditional English hat with a rounded crown.
+When they moved to England, the squadron adopted the bowler hat, a traditional English hat with a rounded crown.
 The tradition of wearing the bowler hat has continued to present day despite the lack of official uniform regulations authorizing such wear.
-Despite the usual spelling of the "bowler" hat, the squadron uses the flight callsign "Bolars."
+Due to the limit of five characters for a flight callsign, the squadron uses "Bolar" instead of bowler when conducting local flying.

+The 48th Fighter Wing official website (www.lakenheath.af.mil) has used the 'Madhatters' nickname in articles dated 2006, 2010, and occasionally since.
+However, in more recent years (e.g. articles dated 2017, 2020, and 2022), the use of 'Bolars' now appears more common.

-The practice of adopting the headgear indicative of the various geographic regions the Bowlers are sent to has been continued.
-In Turkey, each deployed Madhatter had a blue fez hat.
+The practice of adopting headgear of the various geographic regions the 492nd Fighter Squadron is sent to continues.
+In Turkey, each deployed Madhatter wears a blue fez hat.